 During the same years, my lovable, darling child grew into a teen and made every precious spare moment a challenge.
 He says, “Everything was good until you started going to school, Mom.”
 We ate out 4 or 5 nights a week and lived off of leftovers and junk food.
 One memorable night, my 7 year old wanted frozen waffles for dinner, and I screamed out, “I’m not cooking tonight!” before he got his own cereal instead.

 Frozen waffles in the toaster does not equal “cooking”.

-My son was wrong.
-Everything was not good when I was obese and unhealthy. all that work and school just made it “not matter”.
+My son was wrong only about the timing.
+Everything was not good when I was obese and unhealthy.
+All that new work and school just made it “not matter”.
 I was just his fat sick mom doing what she always did.

 As I said – Today I have moved on to fun.

 Now we eat as close to the whole food with every food we eat.
 I cook all the time (constantly – it is work) and it is cheaper, better tasting and more nutritious than any food we had eaten at a restaurant or from the frozen food case at the grocery store.
 We have as little chemicals as possible and as few processed foods as possible.
 This sea change in diet came from working with my fitness and nutrition coach who I highly recommend if you are in the San Diego area.
 He is responsible for the permanent changes to my